 Who Is At Risk for a Vitamin A Deficiency?

-A vitamin A deficiency is prevalent in Africa and Southeast Asia, where it is estimated that 250 million preschoolers suffer from it due to a lack of carotenoids — yellow, orange, and red organic pigments that are produced by plants and algae — in their diet.
-Symptoms are made worse by serious infection, particularly measles.
+A Vitamin A deficiency is prevalent in Africa and Southeast Asia, where it is estimated that 250 million preschoolers suffer from it due to a lack of carotenoids — yellow, orange, and red organic pigments that are produced by plants and algae — in their diet.
+Symptoms are made worse by serious infections, particularly measles.

-Vitamin A deficiency can also occur in adults with diseases of the gastrointestinal system that interfere with absorption of vitamin A. These may include:
+Vitamin A deficiency can also occur in adults with diseases of the gastrointestinal system that interfere with the absorption of Vitamin A. These may include:

 - Celiac disease

 Symptoms of a vitamin A deficiency can differ in severity.
 Some people may have more serious complications than others.
 Below are several possible symptoms you may experience: